5 Signs You’re Ready To Be Single After A Rebound

 I sacrificed a lot in that relationship.
 I sacrificed my time and energy.
 Most of all, I sacrificed my trust in myself and my trust in my gut instinct.
 I was so wrapped up in the passion and intensity of my feelings for this man that I completely and utterly ignored my inner voice that told me almost every day that something was wrong.

 In the end, I sacrificed my sanity.
-I found out he had been cheating on me.
-And I didn’t want to believe it.
+I found out he had been cheating on me, and I didn’t want to believe it.
 I couldn’t believe it.
 This strange notion went against everything I believed about him.
 It went against everything I felt for him.
 And it went against everything I made myself believe our relationship was.
 I drove myself crazy trying to make myself not believe the proof that was so painfully obvious.

-When I finally accepted reality and broke things off for good I fell into a dark place.
+When I finally accepted reality and broke things off for good, I fell into a dark place.
 That’s not quite right.
 I charged into that dark place.

 This was the second time I had been cheated on.
 The first time ended my marriage.
 This time nearly ended my faith in love and my trust in myself.
-As the dust settled, my once loving and trusting relationship with myself was hanging on by a solitary fraying thread.
+As the dust settled, my once loving and trusting relationship with myself was hanging on by a solitary, fraying thread.

-As I hung on for dear life to that fragile thread, I charged forward, created a Tinder profile and started dating around which is something I’ve never done before.
+As I hung on for dear life to that fragile thread, I charged forward, created a Tinder profile, and started dating around which is something I’ve never done before.
 I didn’t want to think about the fact that I had been cheated on again.
 I didn’t want to face the pain I knew was coming.
 And this time, with my trust in myself so utterly shattered, I didn’t want to do the work I knew was needed in order to rebuild that trust.

-Yet, as it always happens, reality began to seep in: rebounding was not making me happy.
+Yet, as it always happens, reality began to seep in; rebounding was not making me happy.
 I tried to ignore the signs but slowly, ever so slowly, I realized rebounding was making things worse.
 I was ready to be single again.

-So, let’s say that you are in a rebound relationship with a guy right after separation, divorce or breakup.
-Or maybe you are on to your third or fourth (or more) rebound.
+So, let’s say that you are in a rebound relationship with a guy right after separation, divorce, or breakup.
+Or maybe you are on your third or fourth (or more) rebound.
 It was fun while it lasted.
 You were able to dull the pain at least a little bit.
 But maybe now you are ready to be single again.

 Here are 5 signs to look for:

 You compromise your long-held beliefs about relationships.
-If you’ve always been the type of person to take things slowly in a relationship but now you are throwing all your rules out the window that could be a sign you are ready to be single again.
-Or maybe you’ve always believed that sex and emotions go hand-in-hand but now you are willing to sleep with a guy you have no feelings for.
+If you’ve always been the type of person to take things slowly in a relationship, but now you are throwing all your rules out the window, that could be a sign you are ready to be single again.
+Or maybe you’ve always believed that sex and emotions go hand in hand but now you are willing to sleep with a guy you have no feelings for.
 We tend to compromise our personal beliefs about relationships in an effort to make excuses for our reckless behavior.
 It might seem freeing (I know it felt like that for me) but being reckless with your emotions is not a good thing.

 You feel drained when you think about another round of swiping through profiles and setting up dates and managing chats with multiple guys.
 Dating is hard no matter when you decide to try it.
-Endless swiping, initial chatting and setting up a first date takes time and precious energy.
+Endless swiping, initial chatting, and setting up a first date takes time and precious energy.
 And then if the date doesn’t go well you are back at square one.
-If this process starts to feel like effort it might be time to put your dating profile on pause and refocus on yourself.
+If this process starts to feel like effort, it might be time to put your dating profile on pause and refocus on yourself.